DavidAnson/markdownlint/doc/Rules.md

 Consectetur adipiscing elit, sed do eiusmod.
 ```

-Note: this rule looks for single line paragraphs that consist entirely of
+Note: This rule looks for single line paragraphs that consist entirely
-emphasized text.
+of emphasized text.
 It won't fire on emphasis used within regular text,
-multi-line emphasized paragraphs, and paragraphs ending in punctuation.
+multi-line emphasized paragraphs, or paragraphs ending in punctuation
-Similarly to rule MD026, you can configure what characters are recognized as
+(normal or full-width).
+Similarly to rule MD026, you can configure what
-punctuation.
+characters are recognized as punctuation.

 <a name="md037"></a>